mean00/avidemux2/myOwnPlugins/videoFilter/readme.txt

 On Linux
 =========
 mkdir obj && cd obj &&
-cmake -G "CodeBlocks - Unix Makefiles" -DAVIDEMUX_SOURCE_DIR=path-to-avidemux-source/ -DCMAKE_INSTALL_PREFIX=/usr .. && make && sudo make install
+cmake -DCMAKE_INSTALL_PREFIX=/usr .. && make && sudo make install

+You *NEED* to have avidemux_core-dev package installed If it was not installed  in /usr, adjust CMAKE_INSTALL_PREFIX accordingly